Phil Craig: Leader of South Africa’s Referendum Party

 57:16.71 – Phil Craig

-Pursuing Cape Independence by threats from people who were often quite unintelligent and and and and pretty vile. and yeah, we’ll see where it happens but I trust that I’ll be okay.
+Pursuing Cape Independence by threats from people who were often quite unintelligent and and and and pretty vile.
+We’ll see where it happens but I trust that I’ll be okay.

 57:28.83 – Brian David Crane